ucldc/facet_decade/README.md

 used as a saxon 8 extension function.

 Perl requires [JSON.pm](http://search.cpan.org/perldoc?JSON),
-otherwise only standard libraries are used.
+when run as a script, otherwise only standard libraries are used.

 ## use with XTF / from saxon